 AdBlock blocks all ads on the Internet (although you can, during setup, opt to give Google’s display ads a pass; individual domains may be greenlighted later, too).
 It’s technically free (as a pay-what-you-want download), and as such I dont understand why people still complain about things like this.

-Pocket’s dead-simple concept (cache/save an entire page for viewing later) for consuming content is a vast improvement over passive tools like Google Reader RSS.
+Pocket’s dead-simple concept (save an entire page, permanently) for viewing later) for consuming content is addictive.
 Simply click to save anything for later.
 It beautifully reformats text for reading and even saves videos.

 You’ll need an Android phone/tablet with Jelly Bean and the PushBullet app in order to use this.
 PushBullet speedily pushes links, files, or lists to your Android devices, so that they pop-up in your notification menu or even in the enormously popular DashClock Widget (if you have enabled the PushBullet extension).
 From there, you can tap them to have instant access to their contents.
 I was skeptical at first since I could already easily save things to Google Drive or Pocket, but PushBullet is perfect for making sure that you can send things like PDFs or URLs in particular to your phone with minimal hassle and maximum speed.